jcamou/josecamou/_posts/2013-5-10-urban-forecast.markdown

 <img class="no-border" src="{{site.site_url}}/img/projects/urban-forecast/mainscreen-1.png">

-Currently people living in affected areas use social media channels like Twitter to gather information about dangerous situations happening around them.
+People currently living in affected areas use social media channels like Twitter to gather information about dangerous situations happening around them.
 They use text-based software for visual information.
 Urban Forecast is a solution focused on facilitating the spread of crisis information by using the public as the source.

 <img class="no-border" src="{{site.site_url}}/img/projects/urban-forecast/mainscreen-trio.png">